 Now, You can add your own reviews of the curriculum!
 Tell us if it worked for your family.
 I'd like to add a page on Maths very soon!

 In the month of October, I continued to add more pages.
 I added the Math Sitemap and some pages from that.
 I also added a page on Classical Education.
-Of course, I updated my My Site Build It!
+Of course, I updated my My Solo Build It!
 Diary for 2007 and wrote about more ways that SBI! has helped me build this site and write about my passion.

 Have you ever thought of being an info-preneur along your special interest lines?

 I also added descriptions of curriculum, which I hope you will add your own review.
 I intend to add more to this section...also...

 There's more for me to write about High School Homeschooling, but for now....